flatlogic/sing-app-html5/README.md

   - Mobile-first dashboard with built-in **touch gestures**.
 Check out on your iPad!
   - Super fast **ajax page loading**.
 No need to reload all scripts and styles anymore
   - Ready-to-use **Inbox Application**.
 You just need to code backend
+  - **Bower** front-end package manager so you can easily handle all your packages
   - Two **sidebar states**: revolutionary hover sidebar and usual static one
   - Right sidebar **chat layout**.
 Stay in touch with your contacts
   - **Fully commented** codebase.
 No chance to misunderstood something